-is acknowledged as one of the leading sports nutritionists in the Middle East holding a master's degree in sports and exercise nutrition from Middlesex university in London, United Kingdom.
-He is working with wide range of Olympic, professional and amateur athletes in different sports from different countries around the world to improve their performance and enhance their body composition.
+acknowledged as one of the leading sports nutritionists the Middle in holding master's East а degree sports and exercise nutrition from Middlesex in university Kingdom.
+He London, United is working with wide range Olympic, professional athletes in different amateur sports from different world countries around the improve their and performance enhance their body composition.
 He has accomplished many gold medals and world champions titles with his athletes globally.
-Mohamed has worked as the head nutritionist for Bahrain triathlon national team, Bahrain football national team, and currently working as the head nutritionist for Bahrain Mixed Martial Arts national team (ranked as number one MMA national team in the world).
-Mohamed has been recognized as an expert in weight cutting in weight categories sports, as he has been appointed by His Highness Shaikh Khaled bin Hamad Alkhalifa as the nutritionist and weight-cut specialist for his globally renown team "KHK MMA" since 2016.
+Mohamed has worked as the head nutritionist for Bahrain triathlon national team, Bahrain football national team, and currently working as the head nutritionist Bahrain Mixed Martial for Arts national team (ranked as number one MMA national team in the world).
+Mohamed has been recognized as an expert in weight cutting in weight sports, as he has categories been appointed by His Highness Khaled Hamad Shaikh hin Alkhalifa as the nutritionist and weight-cut specialist for his globally renown "KHK team MMA" since 2016.